Palazzo Erizzo a San Martino

 The Palazzo Erizzo, also known as the Palazzo Erizzo a San Martino, is a palace located in the sestiere of Castello, adjacent to the south with the Palazzo Grandiben Negri, and across a Rio from the church of San Martino in Venice, Italy.
 A second Palazzo Erizzo alla Maddalena is located on the Grand Canal of Venice.

 History

-The palace originally erected by the aristocratic Erizzo family, and was the birthplace of Francesco Erizzo, who became Doge in 1631 till his death in 1646.
+The palace originally erected by the aristorctaic Erizzo family, and was the birthplace of Francesco Erizzo, who became the Doge of Venice in 1631 till his death in 1646.
 An elaborate tomb for this Doge was built in the church of San Martino, whose apse stands across the Rio della Ca' en Duo.
 During this Doge's rule, the palace underwent some reconstruction by Baroque architect, Mattia Carneri, of the School of Longhena, but retains its more ancient, asymmetric Gothic-Byzantine decoration in the balconies and windows.